mrsathishe/ams/frontend/README.md

-# Frontend (Vite + React + TypeScript)
+# Frontend (Vite + React + TypeScript + Styled Components)

-This is the frontend for the Apartment Management System, built with Vite, React, and TypeScript.
+This is the frontend for the APTSYNC Apartment Management System, built with modern React architecture using Vite, TypeScript, and Styled Components.

 ## Development Setup